AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 The output of the command will be in the same directory you called the command from.
-If a file already exists with the needed file name, it will use the current unix timestamp to back up the existing file, e.g. `DEFAULT.json` would be renamed to something like `DEFAULT-1520150241.json` and then `DEFAULT.json` will be recreated.
+If a file already exists with the needed file name, it will use the current UNIX timestamp to back up the existing file, e.g. `DEFAULT.json` would be renamed to something like `DEFAULT-1520150241.json` and then `DEFAULT.json` will be recreated.